divelab/GOOD/README.md

 **GOOD** (Graph OOD) is a graph out-of-distribution (OOD) algorithm benchmarking library depending on PyTorch and PyG to make develop and benchmark OOD algorithms easily.

-Currently, GOOD contains 8 datasets with 14 domain selections.
-When combined with covariate, concept, and no shifts, we obtain 42 different splits.
+Currently, GOOD contains 11 datasets with 17 domain selections.
+When combined with covariate, concept, and no shifts, we obtain 51 different splits.
-We provide performance results on 7 commonly used baseline methods (ERM, IRM, VREx, GroupDRO, Coral, DANN, Mixup) with 10 random runs.
+We provide performance results on 10 commonly used baseline methods (ERM, IRM, VREx, GroupDRO, Coral, DANN, MixupForGraph, DIR, EERM,SRGNN) including 4 graph specific methods with 10 random runs.

 The GOOD dataset summaries are shown in the following figure.